 also an outdoor-music venue and home of the Babcock Hall Dairy Store.

 Or pick up something from one of the many food carts at the campus end of State Street.

-Food tours: The three-hour Madison Food Explorers Downtown Lake to Lake walking tour, $43, offers the basics of Madison history and food, with stops for cheese, pizza, brats and ice cream.
+The three-hour Madison Food Explorers Downtown Lake to Lake tour offers the basics of Madison history and food, with stops for cheese, pizza, brats and ice cream.

 Chocolate: Madison has an unusual number of great chocolatiers, especially Candinas in Verona.
 For more, see A chocolate tour of Madison.